arrenree/KDB/README.md

 / table kt with id column keyed
 ```

-Retrieve values from single key as a dictionary
+Retrieve values from SINGLE KEY table as a DICTIONARY

 ```q
 kt`a